seebergerph/MMUTF/README.md

 ## Quickstart

 Train and test your own model using the `mmutf.py` script.
 To reproduce the results of our work, simply run `mmutf.sh`, which includes all necessary parameters.
-For testing only, remove `--do_train` and add the `--do_test` flag along with the `--checkpoint` path to your best model weights.
+For testing only, remove `--do_train` and add the `--do_eval` flag along with the `--checkpoint` path to your best model weights.

 ```bash
 # Run YOLOv8 object predictions